seasid3/pands-weekly-tasks/README.md

 *Week 3: accounts.py*
 This program asked the user to input a 10 character account number and outputs the account number with the first 6 digits replaced by Xs and the last 4 showing.
-Extra: Modify the program to deal with account numbers of any length.
+Extra: The program is modified to deal with account numbers of any length.

 *Week 4: collatz.py*
 This program asks the user to input a value and outputs successive values of the following sum: "take the current value, and if it is even, divide by 2 but if it is odd, multiply by 3 and add 1".
 The program ends if the current value is 1.